2.2 Admission/Registration/Enrollment

 PRIOR LEARNING ASSESSMENT FEE SCHEDULE

-Transfer credit from nationally recognized institutions, international coursework that has been officially evaluated by a foreign evaluator service (such as Educational Credential Evaluators), standardized college-level exams (such as CLEP, AP, IB, DSST, CIE), GED exams, Military Transcripts, ACE (American Council On Education) transcripts, credit received through ORGANIZATIONS AND companies that offer nationally recognized credit evaluated by ACE, NCCRS, etc. (Straighterline, NOCTI, Study.Com, etc.), industry recognized credentials, industry/corporate training, Skill Center and clock hour transcripts. no fees assessed
+Transfer credit from accredited and recognized institutions, international coursework that has been officially evaluated by a foreign evaluator service that is a member of the National Associate of Credential Evaluation Services (NACES), standardized college-level exams (such as CLEP, AP, IB, DSST, CIE), GED exams, Military Transcripts, ACE (American Council On Education) transcripts, credit received through organizations and companies that offer nationally recognized credit evaluated by ACE, NCCRS, etc. (Straighterline, NOCTI, Study.Com, etc.), industry recognized credentials, industry/corporate training, Skill Center and clock hour transcripts. | No fees assessed |

-Departmental Challenge Exam $40 Administrative fee per exam request
+Departmental Challenge Exam | $40 Administrative fee per Exam Request |

-ACE has published credit recommendations for a number of national standardized examinations such as the ones listed below in the Guide To Educational Credit By Examination.
+ACE (American Council On Education) has published credit recommendations for a number of national standardized examinations such as the ones listed below in the ACE National Guide.
 The Maricopa Community Colleges use these recommendations as guidelines to award credit for equivalent coursework as well as elective credit.
-The number of credits listed in the ACE guide are recommendations only.
+The number of credits listed in the ACE National Guide are recommendations only.
 A college is not required to grant a student the number of credits recommended.

 Maricopa recognizes the following examinations:

-• Advanced Placement (AP)
+- Advanced Placement (AP)

-• American College Testing Proficiency Examination Program (ACT-PEP)
+- American College Testing Proficiency Examination Program (ACT-PEP)

-• Cambridge International Exams (CIE), A and AS LEVEL
+- Cambridge International Exams (CIE), A and AS LEVEL

-• College-Level Examination Program (CLEP)
+- College-Level Examination Program (CLEP)

-• Defense Activity For Non-Traditional Education Support [DANTES] Subject Standardized Tests (DSST)
+- Defense Activity For Non-Traditional Education Support [DANTES] Subject Standardized Tests (DSST)

-• GED, College Ready + Scores
+- GED, College Ready + Scores

-• International Baccalaureate (IB) Diploma/Certificate
+- International Baccalaureate (IB) Diploma/Certificate

 Fees for standardized exams are the responsibility of the student.